clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 # OctoPrint-PrusaLevelingGuide

 This plugin guides you through fine adjustments of the bed.
 Some of these mods are linked in the Guides section below.
-It supports Prusa MK3 family (MK3/MK3S/MK3S+) and MK3.5/MK4 (xBuddy) firmware for reading mesh reports.
+It supports Prusa MK3 family (MK3/MK3S/MK3S+) and MK3.5 (xBuddy) firmware for reading mesh reports.

+## Supported Printers

+- Einsy (MK3/MK3S/+): Uses `G80`/`G81` for mesh probing/reporting.
+- xBuddy (MK3.5): Uses `G29` to probe and `G29 T` to print the mesh report.
+- Other models/firmware: Not officially supported.
+The plugin expects mesh reports in the classic `G81` or xBuddy `G29 T` formats.

 ## Setup